Motorola MC14500: Derivatives

 A form of the design served as an embedded controller in a custom automotive chip made for Nippon Denso by Motorola—Japan.

 I.P.R.S.
 Băneasa manufactured a clone of the MC14500B with the designation βP14500 in IIL technology (rather than the original CMOS).

 Notable uses

 One of the computers known to be based on this processor is the educational WDR 1-bit computer (512 bits of RAM, LED, I/O, keyboard).

+A modern take, in retro style, of a computer based on this processor is the PLC14500-Nano.
+It is certified as Open Source Hardware PL000011 so anyone can learn from its design and can freely build it.